-1. Children traveling on school transport are escorted by a member of staff to the main gate then put onto the appropriate transport.
-The member of staff checks that the children have their seatbelts properly fastened before they start their journey.

-2. All other children should be collected by their parents from the main school entrance Parents are encouraged to hold their hands until they leave the school premises through the playground and car park.
+- 1. Children traveling on school transport are escorted by a member of staff to and from the main gate then put onto the appropriate transport.
+The member of staff or driver checks that the children have their seatbelts properly fastened before they start their journey. - 2.
+All other children should be collected by their parents from the main school entrance. - 3.
+See website for Behaviour expectations on School transport.